|22nd December |

 This is yet another breach of the rules by a so-called "adult" satellite TV channel.

-There have been more serious breaches of the Broadcasting Code by these channels than any other.
-Ofcom really must set an example and think about withdrawing licenses rather than fining because only that will show the regulator
+have been more serious breaches of the Broadcasting Code by these channels than any other.
+Ofcom really must set an example and think about withdrawing licenses rather than fining because only that will show the regulator really means business.

 Ofcom has fined Satellite Entertainment Ltd ฃ20,000 for breaches of Ofcom's Broadcasting Code in respect of its service SportsxxxBabes.